-International students (and U.S. students with international transcripts) must have a course by course evaluation of international transcripts by an approved private company, such as World Education Services, or other National Association of Credential Evaluation Services (NACES) to determine the equivalency.
+International students (and U.S. students with international transcripts) must have a transcript evaluation (course-by-course is preferred) performed by an approved private company, such as World Education Services, or other National Association of Credential Evaluation Services (NACES) to determine U.S. equivalency.

-Applicants whose first language is not English or language of the instruction is not English must submit English proficiency examination scores.
+Applicants whose first language is not English or language of the instruction is not English must submit an official report of English proficiency examination scores.
 The minimum TOEFL (Test of English as a Foreign Language) score required is 550 (paper-based), 213 (computer-based) or 79 (internet-based).
 The minimum IELTS (International English Language Testing System) score required is 6.5.
 The minimum PTE Academic score required is 53.